As seen in:

 Think about your strengths, and decide what your interests and passions are.
 Get your hands on the company values.
 Use them as a guide for answering the question correctly.

 To learn how to put this formula to work for your next phone interview, see this post: What Motivates You?
 How to Best Answer the Tricky Interview Question

 Join other members in mastering the know-how behind the pre-interview stage.
 Use the practice set tailored to your experience level and find out what to improve.
 You’ll feel instantly ready to nail your next interview.

 Connect with interview coaches today.
 You’ll know you did a good job when you’re done.

 Non-Specific Telephone Interview Questions and Answers

 The last section gave the most common phone screening interview questions to prepare for.
 However, there are many others that could be just as important, depending on your situation.

 General Phone Interview Questions to Answer

 While you may not know how your phone screening will play out, there are some general questions that are asked in most interviews on the telephone.

-We’ve talked about some specific questions already, now here are over 60 more great phone interview questions to prepare for here: Common Job Interview Questions and Best Answers
+We’ve talked about some specific questions already, now here are over 60 more great phone interview questions to prepare for here: Common Job Interview Questions and Sample Answers